thelounge/thelounge.github.io/_guides/identd-and-oidentd.md

 `oidentd` can be used, as The Lounge also supports writing user ident to a file which can be read by `oidentd`.
 To enable `oidentd` support, set the [`oidentd` configuration option](/docs/configuration#identd-and-oidentd-support) to `"~/.oidentd.conf"`

 If you have installed The Lounge as a service (pre-built package), the service has no access to `/home` folder and thus this method will not work.
-[Refer to oidentd + built-in section above](#using-oidentd-to-forward-requests-to-built-in-server).
+[Refer to using oidentd along with the built-in identd above](#using-oidentd-to-forward-requests-to-built-in-server).

 After that is done, you will need to configure `oidentd` to allow spoofing.

-Open `/etc/oidentd.conf` file in a text editor and add the following:
+Open `/etc/oidentd.conf` config file in a text editor and add the following:

 ```
 user "thelounge" {